AndreaMas/nerf-dataset-creator-plugin/README.md

 A Unity plugin for easy creation of synthetic datasets for NeRF is presented (Neural Radiance Fields: https://www.matthewtancik.com/nerf).
 The output dataset file is identical to the Blender data-sets used in the original NeRF paper.

-The plugin spawns cameras around a target, capturing images from them.
-A simple GUI is provided to help the user choose: which game object to target; how many cameras are spawned and in what configuration; how many images are wanted for training testing and validation.
-The output file contains the captured images, the ground-truth position and orientation of such cameras, depth and normal maps for final NeRF evaluation purposes.
+The plugin simply spawns cameras around a target, capturing images from them (& additional data).

+A simple GUI is provided to help the user choose:
+- which game object to target; how many cameras are spawned and in what configuration,
+- how many images are wanted for training testing and validation.
+The output file contains:
+- the captured images,
+- the ground-truth position and orientation of such cameras,
+- depth and normal maps for final NeRF evaluation purposes.

 To use, drag and drop the "nerf-plugin" folder into your Unity's project Assets folder.
 A new Unity window to create datasets can then be found in the Unity's Window tab (top-left).
 Be sure to create a new tag in unity called "ProCam" before use.
 A much more detailed guide and explanation of the inner workings can be found in the latex paper in this repository.